 The contamination permeates interiors and ductwork, resulting in smoke odors that can linger for months.

-2. Myth: Things Will Eventually Dry
+2. Things Will Eventually Dry

 This is technically correct, but it overlooks the long-term effects of water damage.